 Calories from fat burn slower than any other calorie.
 They leave you full for hours and have marked advantages over refined carbs (better HDL, better triglycerides, lower blood sugar and insulin, etc.)

-Even the much-feared saturated fat appears to be relatively healthy when you take carbs and foods that trigger insulin out of the picture.
+Even the much-feared saturated fat appears to be relatively healthy when you take inflammatory refined carbs and foods that trigger insulin out of the picture.

-Yes, even the feared omega-6 fatty acids work in positive ways when eaten alongside an otherwise healthy diet.
+Yes, even the feared, supposedly “pro-inflammatory” omega-6 fatty acids work in positive ways when eaten alongside an otherwise healthy diet.
 Not that you want to eat an excessive amount of one type of fat at the expense of anotherーtoo much of anything will kill you!ーbut scientists are starting to understand that many pathways paint a favorable picture for oils of all kinds.

 Even so, the most important unsaturated fats for weight loss are omega-3 fatty acids.
 You’ll find these in fish, seafood, grass-fed and wild meat, and nuts and seeds (like walnuts, chia, and flax).
 Omega-3’s are critical for resolving the inflammation leftover from burning excess fat.

 So, what’s better: losing 5 pounds of water in 10 days, or 5 pounds of fat in a month?
-Don’t fall for the weight-loss-detox-cleanse bogus, try these tips to legitimately lose the weight and keep it off.
+Don’t fall for the weight-loss detox-cleanse liquid-diet bogus and try these simple tips to legitimately lose the weight and keep it off!

-* A note on short term fasts if you’re not overweight.
-Theoretically, these types of diets can provide a powerful reset button for your metabolism.
-It’s important to practice these safely - most people are physically capable of a brief fast, but you’ll definitely want to watch out for symptoms of malnutrition like excessive fatigue and reintroduce food slowly and carefully so you don’t put yourself into a state of shock.
+*A quick note on short term water fasting if you’re not overweight.
+Theoretically, these types of cleanses can provide a powerful reset button for your metabolism, even if your goal isn’t weight loss.
+It is vital to practice these safely - most people are physically capable of a brief fast, but you’ll definitely want to watch out for symptoms of malnutrition like excessive fatigue or low blood pressure.
+Reintroduce food slowly and carefully so you don’t put your body into a state of shock.
 If you’re worried about too much weight loss, look for a targeted cleanse like those listed below that emphasize certain kinds of foods.

 If you want a real detox regimen though, you’re going to have to go beyond the clickbait and empty reviews to figure out how legitimate a plan is for yourself.